-This course will run as an online asynchronous course meaning that the class will not have official meeting times however I will be available to meet with you guys to review content once a week online via Zoom and during office hours.
-During these zoom session we will review the content scheduled for the week, and go over some of the more challenging concepts.
-These are not required, but having taught online for years, I find that students do best if they attend these sessions.
-The sessions will not be recorded.
-If you are not familiar with Zoom then check out the folder labeled Zoom in the Introductory folder on our course Blackboard page.
-You will find some tutorials as well as how to create your own zoom account @ zoom.us I have been using Zoom for years (yes, I have been using it for both teaching and meeting with students since 2016)
+This course will run as an online synchronous course meaning that both the lecture and lab will have official meeting times via Zoom.
+Based on the days and the meetings, some of the content could include recorded lectures as well as the live meeting sessions.
+The live sessions will not be recorded.
+If you are not familiar with Zoom then check out the folder labeled Zoom in the Week 1 folder on our course Blackboard page.
+You will find some tutorials as well as how to create your own zoom account @ zoom.us I have been using Zoom for years (yes, I have been using it for both teaching and meeting with students since 2016) so I know the ins and outs of the system.
 Besides our Zoom virtual class meetings, you will need access to a computer, microphone and camera so that you can participate in the zoom sessions.
-While you can use your phone for zoom, it is best to use a computer for the assignments and exams.
-If you have any questions regarding, zoom, Blackboard or any other tech questions - I recommend that you first reach out to me because

-I might be able to easily solve the issue.
+While you can use your phone for zoom, it is best to use a computer so that you can see the shared screen, your instructor and the rest of the class during the live meetings.
+I also recommend that you complete your assignments and exams on a computer and not on a phone.
+If you have any questions regarding, zoom, Blackboard or any other tech questions - I recommend that you first reach out to me because I might be able to easily solve the issue.
 If I can't then we will find the person that the situation needs.
-You can also contact the student helpdesk via phone at (212) 650-3624 or email at studenthelpdesk@hunter.cuny.edu

-Please make sure that you have access to your Hunter email - and that you check it too; and to your CUNYfirst account by the first day of classes.
+You can also contact the student helpdesk via phone at (212) 650-3624 or email at studenthelpdesk@hunter.cuny.edu Please make sure that you have access to your Hunter email - and that you check it too; and to your CUNYfirst account by the first day of classes.

 I am very excited to work with you this coming semester.
-I know you are probably concerned about online learning - for many of you this might not be your preferred method of learning, but don't worry.
-I have been teaching at Hunter for 20 years now, and during the last 10 have been teaching hybrid courses, so I am familiar with online learning and teaching.
+I know you are probably concerned about online synchronous learning - for many of you this might not be your preferred method of learning, but don't worry.
+I have been teaching at Hunter for over 20 years now, and during the last 10 have been teaching hybrid courses, so I am familiar with online learning and teaching.
 I will be available via email and live zoom meetings, including office hours to discuss content, answer questions or just to share and discuss material relevant to our course and to the field of earth science.